at-elcapitan/at-elcapitan/README.md

 - Watching Anime and reading Ranobae
 - Rewatching SAO (:D)
 - Playing Diabloids, GTA and MMORPGs
-- Coding and gain skills
+- Coding and gaining skills
 - Digging deeper into how computers work

-## 🌍 Philosophy
+## 🌍 Contact
-- Unix: Avoid captive user interfaces
-- Theodore Roosevelt: Do what you can, with what you have, where you are.
+If you want to contact me (who even has to haha), there is my discord `ElCapitan#4242`